naplesnews/collier_elections/README.md

-# collier_elections
+# Collier County Elections

-Data and notebooks on voting in Collier County
+This repository houses NDN data and analyses of elections in Collier County.